Pijamka88/CopChase/README.md

 - **🎲 Dice-Based Movement**: Roll dice to move your car through the city
 - **🚔 Smart Police AI**: Police cars that chase you using intelligent pathfinding
-- **🏙️ Procedural City Generation**: Each game features a unique city layout
+- **🏙️ Procedural City Generation**: Each game features a unique city layout with optimized grid size
 - **🚦 Traffic Light System**: Red lights stop players but police ignore them
-- **📱 Mobile Optimized**: Fully responsive design with touch controls
+- **📱 Mobile Optimized**: Enhanced responsive design with centered controls and improved touch targets
-- **🗺️ Map Editor**: Create and test your own custom maps
+- **🗺️ Map Editor**: Create and test your own custom maps with mobile-friendly interface
 - **🎵 Background Music**: Immersive audio experience
-- **🌟 Modern UI**: Beautiful glassmorphism design with smooth animations
+- **🌟 Modern UI**: Beautiful glassmorphism design with enhanced blur effects and smooth animations

 ## 🚀 How to Play